Marble Queen Pothos Care: The Quick Answer

 The rule is simple: let the top 3 to 4 cm of soil dry out before watering again.
 Press your finger into the soil up to the first knuckle.
 Dry?
 Water thoroughly, until it runs from the drainage holes.
 Still damp?
 Give her another day or two.

 Overwatering is the most common way people accidentally hurt their pothos.
-The Clemson Cooperative Extension notes that root rot, caused most often by consistently soggy soil rather than any single overwatering event, accounts for the majority of pothos losses in home settings.
-Soggy roots cut off oxygen and invite fungal pathogens.
-A waterlogged Marble Queen will start showing yellow leaves, usually the lower ones first, soft and a little limp.
+The risk is not one generous watering; it is soil that stays soggy for days.
+Soggy roots lose oxygen and become more vulnerable to rot.
+A waterlogged Marble Queen will start showing yellow leaves, usually the lower ones first, and the leaves may feel soft or limp instead of crisp.

 Water Quality